-Many bird of paradise plant lovers understand that this plant is relatively expensive to own and maintain.
-Due in part to their exotic nature and demand for warmer climates, these plants range from $100 to $500, depending on the size of the plant.
-For this reason, many owners often wonder if they can grow a bird of paradise from a cutting, which is a cost-effective alternative for adding to a plant collection.
+Many bird of paradise plant lovers understand this plant is relatively expensive to own and maintain.
+Due in part to their exotic nature and demand for warmer climates, the full-sized versions of these plants can range from $100 to $500.
+For this reason, many owners often wonder if they can grow a bird of paradise from a cutting, which is a cost-effective alternative for adding a full-sized plant to a foliage collection.

 There are two main ways to propagate this plant: growing from a cutting or from a seed.
 While both methods of separating and growing can be successful, seeding can require more patience and time than growing from a division.
 For this reason, you’ll see faster results if you grow from a cutting rather than a seed.